Early Childhood Special Education Endorsement

 This course provides an overview of current and historical perspectives of early childhood special education as well as the study of specific disabilities commonly affecting young children.
 Regulations and legislation governing the special education process will be outlined, including service delivery options and the development of individualized education programs (IEPs) and individualized family service plans (IFSPs) for young children with disabilities.
 3 credits.

-Consultation & Collaboration in the School, Home, and Community
+Consultation & Collaboration in the School, Home, and Community (PECE 525)

 This course provides an overview of communicating and collaborating with all members of a child’s instructional team and the varied influences that impact a child’s learning and development.
 Emphasis in the course is on theories and models of collaboration, coaching, and mentoring; working with colleagues and stakeholders as part of a team; involving families and related service providers.
 3 credits.